Rocket.Net vs WP Engine Hosting Comparison In 2025

 CDN analytics – Rocket-net

-And – you can view the cache hit ratio and the number of requests handled by the Edge or Origin servers in the CDN section.
-If you’re running WordPress documents, you’ll need a good web host
+You can view the cache hit ratio and requests handled by the Edge or Origin servers in the CDN section.
+If you’re running WordPress, you’ll need a reliable web host.

 How Does Rocket.net Pricing Work?

-Rocket.Net is expensive for beginners but is simple to use and works smoothly.
-The cost starts at $30/m for one site and goes up to $200/month for 20 sites.
+Rocket.Net is expensive for beginners, but it is simple to use and works smoothly.
+The cost starts at $ 30/month for one site and increases to $200/month for 20 sites.

-If you want to pay annually, you can get two months free.
-It can be affordable if you have a few sites but pricey if you have several small sites.
+If you pay annually, you’ll get two months free.
+It can be affordable for a few sites, but it becomes pricey for several small ones.

 Rocket.Net bandwidth

 It depends on how much bandwidth and storage you need, so the more you use, the more you’ll pay.
-Even the starter plan offers more than 250K monthly visits, making it thriving compared to similar others.
-Also, you can try for $1 for the first month, excluding enterprise.
-However, bandwidth is the real issue.
+Even the starter plan offers more than 250K monthly visits, making it thrive compared to others.
+The first month costs $1, excluding enterprise.

 Rocket.Net web server features